 Students & Faculty

-Inform the SCC COVID Safety Manager (Michael Soule) if you know or suspect that you have COVID-19 symptoms or exposure during or outside of the class day.
+If you test positive for COVID while in session then we will follow CDC guidelines for isolation and/or quarantine.
+Link here for details.
+If you test positive and are no longer contagious based on CDC guidelines you will still be able to participate.
+(Make sure to bring proof of your original positive COVID test.)
+Inform SCC if you know or suspect that you have COVID-19 symptoms or exposure during or outside of the class day.
 Leave the site promptly and follow safety procedures for self-care and isolation.

 Review, acknowledge your responsibilities as outlined in SCC’s COVID Safety Plan.
 Each participant will need to submit acknowledgement that they have read the SCC COVID Safety Plan prior to the start of courses.
 The SCC COVID Safety Plan acknowledgement form link is below.

 Use ventilation systems and open doors and windows to increase the delivery of clean air and dilute potential contaminants in classroom buildings.